 How to Control Bamboo Spread from Neighboring Land

-When spreading bamboo is reaching your property from neighboring land, you need a root barrier installed.
-On flat ground, these can be installed either around the bamboo to contain its spread, or installed along a fence line or garden wall.
+On flat ground, these can be installed around the bamboo or along a fence line or garden wall to contain the spread.

-On flat ground, the ideal depth to install a barrier at is 2-feet.
-A 3-feet barrier is preferential on sloping ground.
+The ideal depth to install a barrier on a flat surface is two feet.
+Meanwhile, a three-feet barrier is preferential on sloping ground.

-One thing to note about root barriers is that they do not stop rhizome growth.
-They can only redirect it.
-As the rhizomes on running bamboo grow horizontally, the root barrier should be sloped towards the top so that the rhizomes shoot up towards the surface.
+As the rhizomes on running bamboo grow horizontally, the root barrier should slope toward the top.
+That way, the rhizomes shoot up towards the surface.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.